AaronOrtega1/127.0.0.1/00-Projects/1747853373-aws-certified-solution-architect-associate-2025.md

 ---
 # AWS Certified Solution Architect Associate 2025
 ## Objective
+- Be able to design solution with optimized cost and performance.
 - Prepare for the AWS Solution Architect certification to take the exam by the end of the year.
 ## Tasks
 - [ ] finish course (23/August/25).